-Two parts of hydrogen and one part of oxygen (H2O), that’s water.
-Next to air, water is the most essential to our survival and without it, we would die in a few days.
+Water is two parts hydrogen and one part oxygen (H2O).
+Next to air, water is the most essential to our survival, and without it, we would die in a few days.
 It is also one of the important constituents of a balanced diet.
-Water as a vital nutrient has a diverse array of roles to offer, so having a planned out regimen guide for the regular intake of water is as important as a dietary scheduled regimen.

 If the body’s water supply drops to even a mere 2% it may trigger signs of dehydration.
 When we become dehydrated the body instinctively begins to ration water to each organ but the brain being the most important organ, gets the most water.
 The skin, being the least important, is rationed the least amount of water.